 value and ultimately helps all of humanity move forward,” she emphasizes in the company’s 2017-2018 diversity and inclusion report. “… While we’re in an industry that focuses on selling products, making sure there’s equal access to them is important to us.”

-Kevin Green is chief executive of the Recruitment and Employment Confederation, which represents the private recruitment industry in the UK.
-His Twitter feed offers a wealth of information on recruitment events, industry news and the effects of political changes like Brexit on the job market.
+Kevin Green is the founder and CEO of What’s Next Consultancy, which helps organizations with their competitive strategies.
+Before that, he was chief executive of the Recruitment and Employment Confederation, which represents the private recruitment industry in the UK.
+His Twitter feed offers a wealth of information on recruitment events, industry news, and the effects of political changes like Brexit on the job market.

 Lisa Jones is the co-founder of the recruitment advisory service at Barclay Jones.
 As a recruitment technology expert with a passion for social hiring, Jones focuses on creating IT and marketing strategies that engage top candidates.
 Her Twitter feed shares insights related to her work and to the practice of hiring in the modern age.

-Jay Kuhns is a vice president at Kinetix, a recruitment process outsourcing firm.
+Jay Kuhns is a vice president of business development at IRI Consultants.
+Before that, he was a vice president at Kinetix, a recruitment process outsourcing firm.
 He also blogs at NoExcusesHR, and his Twitter feed offers advice on everything from public speaking to how to tackle common challenges in human resources and recruiting.

 Jennifer McClure is the president of Unbridled Talent, a coaching and consulting firm.
 She’s also the CEO of the HR event series DisruptHR.
 Tune in to McClure’s Twitter feed for advice and insight on leadership, HR and improved recruiting, as well as for updates on McClure’s various speaking appearances and engagements.